sea-bass/pyrobosim/docs/source/usage/robot_dynamics.rst

 Robot Dynamics
 ==============

-While the main focus of ``pyrobosim`` is to command robots with high-level actions, it is also possible to directly send velocity commands to your robots.
+While the main focus of PyRoboSim is to command robots with high-level actions, it is also possible to directly send velocity commands to your robots.

 When you instantiate a :py:class:`pyrobosim.core.robot.Robot` object, it contains a :py:class:`pyrobosim.core.dynamics.RobotDynamics2D` object.